iotempire/iotempower/doc/second-node.rst

 led via the node-RED web gui.

-The goal of this tutorial is to show you how to adopt and initialize a second node and then wire these to together via node-red.
+The goal of this tutorial is to show you how to adopt and initialize a second node and then connect them together over the air (OTA) via Node-RED.

 Let's get started...